solidjs/solid/README.md

 setState('counter', c => c + 1);
 ```

 This takes the form similar to ImmutableJS for set and setIn leaving all mutation control at the top level state object.
+Keep in mind that setState when setting an object attempts to merge instead of replace.

 But where the magic happens is with computations(effects and memos) which automatically track dependencies.